- An outstanding copy of These Foolish Things with solid Double Plus (A++) sound from start to finish – fairly quiet vinyl too

 We had a nice stack of British copies to play and are happy to report that this one had an unbeatable Triple Plus (A+++) side two backed with a killer Double to Triple Plus (A++ to A+++) side one, both on very quiet vinyl.
 Anyone who digs Roxy Music or Bowie’s Pin-Ups is going to find a lot to like here.
 Check out the cool cover of A Hard Rain’s A-Gonna Fall that kicks off side one!

 The sound positively JUMPS out of the speakers and fills the room.
 There’s loads of Tubey Magic, big punchy drums, and depth to the soundfield.

-The biggest problem we kept running into were copies with no real extension up top, but this one’s got nice, sweet highs on both sides.
+We continued to find copies with no real extension up top, but this one has nice, sweet highs on both sides.
 It’s also clean, clear and transparent with real weight down low.

 Speaking of Roxy Music

 Outside of their first three releases (1972 -74), there is simply no Roxy album that is as well-recorded as the first three Ferry solo projects: These Foolish Things (1973); Another Time, Another Place (1974) and Let’s Stick Together (1976).

 They are the very definition of rich, smooth, Tubey Magical, natural sound.
 They also tend to have lots and lots of bass — thanks, we assume, to engineer John Punter (with Rhett Davies assisting) — and we love that sound!